ethannicholas/Frost/docs/expressions.md

 certain [operators](operators.html) such as multiplication have a higher priority than other operators such as addition.

-Panda's operator precedence, from highest to lowest, is:
+Frost's operator precedence, from highest to lowest, is:

 1. `.`, `->`, `()`, `[]`
 2. `-` (unary), `!`, `!!`